 1) Sit out for a meal in the main market square – Krakow has one of the best squares in Europe for eating out on a balmy evening.
 There simply aren’t a lot of places in the world where you can chow down on a delicious main for as little as 25 zloty ($8 US) with a view of Cinderella style horse and carriages parked right in front of you.
 Watch menus closely but there are good deals to be found.
 I found a fantastic table right near the fairy tale carriages at a restaurant called Virtuoso.
 A tip is to ask for the Polish menu of the restaurant next door which is cheaper and features local dishes, rather than pizzas and pastas.
 The service is slow but the food is good and the ambiance is fantastic.

 2) Drinks and a stroll through Kazimierz– The old Jewish quarter boasts great restaurants and perhaps the greatest quantity of hip little pubs I’ve ever seen jammed so close together.
 I enjoyed a couple beers at a funky decored pub called Propaganda.
 Right next door is a Che Guevara pub and a few pubs down is a place called Ak-47.
 You get the drift.
 The area is tourist friendly but is surprisingly not overrun with out of towners like the Stare Maistro district.
 Kazimierz mostly caters to a hip local crowd and I highly recommend drinks in most places there over almost any pub in the Old Town.
+In terms of nightlife, this is one of the best things to do in Krakow.
 The area also houses many memorials and places of interest pertaining to the Holocaust that are well worth checking out.

 3) Wander the Old Town and visit St. Mary’s Cathedral– Just don’t do this late at night!
 Once restaurants in the main square start closing down it’s best to make your way out of this area.
 Also around Florianska Gate, there might be just as many dodgy people as during the day, but they stand out a whole lot more when there are less tourists and honest locals walking among them.
 The architectural highlight of the Old Town would be St. Mary’s Cathedral in the main square.
 It doesn’t matter how many cathedrals you’ve seen in Europe, you will not be jaded by the stunning beauty of this place!
 It’s well worth the small admission, or cheekily sneak in during mass like I did.